Revolver (Beatles album): Artwork

 Colour outtake from Robert Whitaker's photo session that produced the back-cover image used on the LP.
-George Harrison (third from left) is seen holding a transparency of the controversial "butcher cover" for Yesterday and Today.

 The LP's back cover included a photograph of the Beatles, in Riley's description, "shaded by the hip modesty of sunglasses and cigarette smoke".
 The photo was part of a series taken by Robert Whitaker during the filming at Abbey Road on 19 May and demonstrated the Beatles' adoption of fashions from boutiques that had recently opened in Chelsea, rather than the Carnaby Street designers they had favoured previously.
 From these Chelsea boutiques, Lennon wore a long-collared paisley shirt from Granny Takes a Trip, while Harrison was dressed in a wide-lapelled velvet jacket designed by Hung on You.
 Turner views the selection of attire as reflective of the Beatles "still dressing similarly yet with an individual stamp"; he identifies the choice of sunglasses as another example of a unified yet personalised look, whereby the styles ranged from oblong-shaped lenses, for Lennon, to an oval-shaped pair worn by Starr.
 Gould, who describes Starr's glasses as "ludicrously bug-eyed", considers the cover design to be consistent with the "break with the past" ethos that had guided the album's creation.

-During the same photo shoot, Whitaker took pictures of the Beatles examining orange transparencies of his "butcher cover" design for Yesterday and Today.
+During the same photo shoot, Whitaker took pictures of the Beatles examining transparencies of his "butcher cover" design for Yesterday and Today.
 The latter image proved instantly controversial in America due to its depiction of dismembered baby dolls and raw meat.